-[convertToDual] if 1, the mesh will be converted to its dual.
-If not specified, defaults to 1.
-Converting to dual is only supported with file type ESMF_FILEFORMAT_SCRIP.

-[addUserArea] if 1, the cell area will be read in from the GRID file.
+- [convertToDual] if 1, the mesh will be converted to its dual.
+If not specified, defaults to 0.
+Converting to dual is only supported with file type ESMF\FILEFORMAT\SCRIP. - [addUserArea] if 1, the cell area will be read in from the GRID file.
 This feature is only supported when the grid file is in the SCRIP or ESMF format.
-If not specified, defaults to 0.

-[meshname] The dummy variable for the mesh metadata in the UGRID file if the filetypeflag is ESMF_FILEFORMAT_UGRID.
-If not specified, defaults to empty string.

-[addMask] If 1, generate the mask using the missing_value attribute defined in 'varname' This flag is only supported when the grid file is in the UGRID format.
-If not specified, defaults to 0.

-[varname] If addMask is 1, provide a variable name stored in the UGRID file and the mask will be generated using the missing value of the data value of this variable.
-The first two dimensions of the variable has to be the longitude and the latitude dimension and the mask is derived from the first 2D values of this variable even if this data is 3D, or 4D array.
-If not specified, defaults to empty string.
+If not specified, defaults to 0. - [meshname] The dummy variable for the mesh metadata in the UGRID file if the filetypeflag is ESMF\FILEFORMAT\UGRID.
+If not specified, defaults to empty string. - [maskFlag] An enumerated integer that, if specified, tells whether a mask in a UGRID file should be defined on the nodes (MeshLoc.NODE) or elements (MeshLoc.ELEMENT) of the mesh.
+If specified, generate the mask using the missing\value attribute defined in 'varname'.
+This flag is only supported when the grid file is in the UGRID format.
+If not specified, defaults to no mask. - [varname] If maskFlag is specified, provide a variable name stored in the UGRID file and the mask will be generated using the missing value of the data value of this variable.
+The first two dimensions of the variable has to be the the longitude and the latitude dimension and the mask is derived from the first 2D values of this variable even if this data is 3D, or 4D array.
+If not specified, defaults to empty string. - [rc] Return code; equals ESMF\SUCCESS if there are no errors.

-20.3.5 ESMC_MeshGetCoord - Get lat/lon coordinates from a Mesh
+20.3.5 ESMC\MeshGetCoord - Get lat/lon coordinates from a Mesh